CaringCaribou/caringcaribou/README.md

 - discovery - ArbID Discovery.
 Tries to connect (02 10 01) to all possible ArbId (0x000-0x7FF) and collect valid responses (xx 7F or xx 50)
 - services - Service Discovery.
 Brute force all Service Id's (SID) and report any responses (anything that is not xx F7 11)
 - subfunc - Sub-function Discovery.
 Brute force engine that takes SID and an index indicating which positions to brute force as input.
+- dtc - Diagnostic Trouble Codes.
+Fetches DTCs.
+Can clear DTCs and MIL (Engine Light) as well.

 Detailed information on the [dcm-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/dcm.md).